ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

 .. meta::
-   :description: Omnitrace documentation and reference
+   :description: ROCm Systems Profiler documentation and reference
-   :keywords: Omnitrace, ROCm, profiler, tracking, visualization, tool, Instinct, accelerator, AMD
+   :keywords: rocprof-sys, rocprofiler-systems, ROCm, profiler, tracking, visualization, tool, Instinct, accelerator, AMD

 ****************************************************
 Instrumenting and rewriting a binary application
 ****************************************************

-There are three ways to perform instrumentation with the ``omnitrace-instrument`` executable:
+There are three ways to perform instrumentation with the ``rocprof-sys-instrument`` executable:

 * Runtime instrumentation
 * Attaching to an already running process